-Bring up the lights on the value of memory reconsolidation.
+Tapping the power of memory reconsolidation.

 Trauma work using EMDR

-Heal through EMDR retreats
+Heal through EMDR

-On-site in NY or MA | Three to five days | One-on-one meetings
+On-site in NY and MA | One-on-one meetings

 The process